ijlee2/embroider-css-modules/docs/written-guides/set-up-css-modules-apps-built-with-webpack.md

 }
 ```

-Now, when you run `lint`, the `prelint:types` script will create the CSS declaration file(s), then `lint:types` will type-check the files in your project.
+Now, when you run `lint`, the `prelint:types` script will create the CSS declaration files, then `lint:types` will type-check the files in your project.

 ```sh
 pnpm lint
 ```

-At any time, you can run `prelint:types` to create the CSS declaration files.
+At any time, you can run `prelint:types` to only create the CSS declaration files.

 ```sh
 pnpm prelint:types